dax8it/ATJIUJITSU-REAL-NEW/content/pages/kick-boxing.md

 templateKey: blog-post
 title: Kick Boxing
 order: 14
-date: "2019-05-01"
+date: '2019-05-01'
-description: >-
-  Kickboxing our way to Fitness
+description: Kickboxing our way to Fitness
+thumbnail: /img/img_8240.jpg
 home: true
-programs: true
-thumbnail: /img/img_8240.jpg
 tags:
+  - Programs
 ---

 • Kickboxing is a form of martial arts derived from karate.
 It borrows moves from multiple types of martial arts including full-contact karate, Muay Thai, and boxing.